 I received a dispute/chargeback - what now?

 If a dispute/chargeback occurs, WeTravel will inform you immediately and help you every step of the way toward resolution.
 There are two common scenarios:

-Often, participants simply don't remember that they paid a travel organizer for a certain trip (the credit card or bank statement always shows the first 22 characters of the trip title).
+Often, participants simply don't remember that they paid a travel organizer for a certain trip (statements will identify WeTravel charges with "WT* " and the first 18 characters of your trip name "WT* FIRST 18 CHARACTER").

 2. The participant requested an unjustified refund.

-In this case, WeTravel would contact the organizer to confirm that this was the scenario and ask for evidence that the participant requested an unjustified refund.
-It’s important that the organizer submits sufficient evidence to show that the dispute is in fact unjustified (e.g., email exchanges, copies of the cancellation policy for the trip).
+In this case, WeTravel contacts the organizer to ask for evidence that the participant requested an unjustified refund.
+It’s important that the organizer submits sufficient evidence to show that the dispute is, in fact, unjustified (e.g., email exchanges, copies of the cancellation policy for the trip).
 WeTravel would then submit this evidence to the bank or credit card company to resolve the dispute.